EvgenyKut/image-search-application/README.md

 TS prevent us from type-mistakes, improve quality of refactoring, decrease quantity of the comments and really useful with team-work.

 ### 5. Unit-tests
 Tests cover some logic in the app.
-If you or your co-workers will change something and woll broke previous logic, tests will show it.
+If you or your co-workers will change something and will broke previous logic, tests will show it.
 The tests will save our QA efforts for regression testing in the future.